Skip to Main Content

 • connect words and phrases using AND, OR and NOT

-• See the full text for many items by selecting the title, then look for the Online link
+• See the full text for many items - select the title then look for the online link

 This is an example of an Advanced Search using Business Source Ultimate.

-You can limit your search by date range and to Scholarly (Peer Reviewed) Journals from the box on the left hand side of the results screen.
+Tip: You can limit your search by date range and to peer reviewed articles from the box on the left-hand side of the results screen.

-1. Select Google Scholar from above the library catalogue search bar
+1. Select Google Scholar from above the Library search bar.

-2. Enter your search terms, then select search
+2. Enter your search terms and select search.

-This will link you directly to articles that the Library has access to by clicking on the Fulltext at UniSA link.
+Accessing Google Scholar through the Library website will link you directly to articles that the Library has access to when you click on the Fulltext at UniSA links from your search results.

 7. More study help